mgvienna/Ignition2015_week5/README.md

     1. Add your remote and push to github (replace the `<username>` and `<repo>` with your username and repo name)
       1. `git remote add origin https://github.com/<username>/<repo>.git`
       2. `git push -u origin master`
-1. As a group, complete the Rails tutorial [Chapter 5](https://www.railstutorial.org/book/filling_in_the_layout#top).
+1. (By Thursday 3/12) As a group, complete the Rails tutorial [Chapter 5](https://www.railstutorial.org/book/filling_in_the_layout#top).
 Make sure to trade off coding, one person should not write everything.
   1. Pick up where you left on your week 4 assignment with your new partner.
 One person should be new to the codebase, one should have been working on it the previous week.

 #### Optional